NOAA-GFDL/FRE-NCtools/README.md

 Many of the tools are commonly used in conjunction with other tools or as part of a workflow.
-The directory FRE-NCtools/t has numerous test scripts that exercise some possible workflows and can provide context for use of the tools.
+The directory FRE-NCtools/t has numerous test scripts that exercise some possible workflows and can provide context for use of the tools, and the docs directory contains a summary catalog of them.
 As an example, consider the script for CI test #3 (file Test03-grid_coupled_model.sh) : via a detailed example this script shows the use order of make_coupler_mosaic, make_solo_mosaic, make_hgrid, make_vgrid and make_topog for creating grids and mosaics for a coupled model.
-The docs directory contains a summary catalog of some of additional workflow test scripts.

 Additional documentation can be found in the documentation directory ( FRE-NCtools/docs ) and the